lightning/bolts/11-payment-encoding.md

 which is _even_, and the next most significant bit is numbered 1, which is _odd_.

-Note that the `payment_secret` feature probing attacks from nodes along the path, but only if made compulsory: yet doing so will break older clients which do not understand the feature.
+Note that the `payment_secret` feature prevents probing attacks from nodes along the path, but only if made compulsory: yet doing so will break older clients which do not understand the feature.